johnhenry/sun-in-sky/lessons/elementary-lessons.md

 **Equator**: The imaginary line around the middle of Earth, exactly between the North and South Poles

-**Equinox**: A special day (happens twice a year) when everywhere on Earth has exactly 12 hours of daylight and 12 hours of nighttime
+**Equinox**: A special day (happens twice a year) when everywhere on Earth has approximately 12 hours of daylight and 12 hours of nighttime

 **Horizon**: The line where the sky meets the ground (when the sun is at the horizon, it's sunrise or sunset)